hazelgrove/hazel/UPDATING.md

 - Update the "Current Version" section in `UPDATING.md`

-- Announce the reversion change on the `#hazel-dev` channel of the `hazelgrove` Slack by sending the following message.
+- Announce the version change on the `#hazel-dev` channel of the `hazelgrove` Slack by sending the following message, with the appropriate VERSION:

       @channel
-      We switch to ocaml version 4.12.1.
-You can update to 4.12.1 by doing the following things.
+      We have switched `dev` to OCaml version VERSION.
+You can update to VERSION by doing the following things.

-      - Merge your branch with `dev` or `update_ocaml`.
+      - Merge your branch with either `dev` or `update_ocaml_VERSION` if that is tricky.

       - Update your OCaml installation by running the following:

         ```
         opam update
-        opam switch create 4.08.1
+        opam switch create VERSION
         make deps
         ```

-## Current version

-The most recent version that we use is Ocaml 4.12.1.

-- The package [`rtop`](https://opam.ocaml.org/packages/rtop/) does not support 4.13 or higher version.